openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

 ----------

-This agent is responsible for collecting IPMI sensor data and Intel Node Manager data on individual Compute nodes within an OpenStack deployment.
+This agent is responsible for collecting IPMI sensor data and Intel Node Manager data on individual compute nodes within an OpenStack deployment.
 This agent requires an IPMI capable node with the ipmitool utility installed, which is commonly used for IPMI control on various Linux distributions.

-An IPMI agent instance could be installed on each and every Compute node with IPMI support, except when the node is managed by the Bare metal service and the ``conductor.send_sensor_data`` option is set to ``true`` in the Bare metal service.
-It is no harm to install this agent on a Compute node without IPMI or Intel Node Manager support, as the agent checks for the hardware and if none is available, returns empty data.
+An IPMI agent instance could be installed on each and every compute node with IPMI support, except when the node is managed by the Bare metal service and the ``conductor.send_sensor_data`` option is set to ``true`` in the Bare metal service.
+It is no harm to install this agent on a compute node without IPMI or Intel Node Manager support, as the agent checks for the hardware and if none is available, returns empty data.
 It is suggested that you install the IPMI agent only on an IPMI capable node for performance reasons.